pengzhengyi/CircularJS/README.md

     </div>
   ```

-  Both generating the below layout:
+  Both generating the layout below:
   ![Result](order-example1.png)

   *Order data attribute computes an angle based on positional order of all sibling elements having order attribute (elements not having order attribute does not contribute to ordering).*